Viewed : 91,716 times

 Prevailing Quota Premium

-The first and largest item you'll be forking out for when renewing your COE is the Prevailing Quota Premium (PQP).
+The first and largest item you'll be forking out for when opting for COE renewal is the Prevailing Quota Premium (PQP).

 Unlike when buying a new car, you won’t have to bid for a new COE.
 Instead, the PQP is computed from the moving average of the previous three months of COE prices from the month you intend to renew your car's COE.

-While this might remove some of the fun of trying to submitting a bid yourself and speculating on upcoming prices, it also means that those renewing the COEs on their cars are granted more predictability of the current prices when renewing their COEs.
+While this might remove some of the fun of trying to submitting a bid yourself and speculating on upcoming prices, it also means that those choosing COE renewal on their cars are granted more predictability of the current prices.